Lynnwood, Washington: Government and politics

 Lynnwood is defined as a non-charter code city and operates under a mayor–council government, with a full-time mayor and city council elected by residents.
 The mayor serves a four-year term, with no term limits, and is joined in the Executive Department by an Executive Assistant and Assistant City Administrator.
 Former city councilmember Christine Frizzell was elected mayor in 2021, succeeding two-term mayor Nicola Smith.

 The Lynnwood city council is composed of seven residents who are elected in at-large, non-partisan elections to four-year terms that are staggered every two years.
 The council also appoints a city manager to oversee city operations.
 The council's meetings are held twice per month in a chamber at Lynnwood's city hall.
 According to the Washington State Auditor, Lynnwood's municipal government employs 373 people full-time and operates on a biennial budget of $197.5 million.
+It collects revenue from various sources, including property taxes, business taxes, and sales taxes.
+As of 2024, the combined sales tax rate in Lynnwood is 10.6 percent, tied for the highest in Washington; 1.1 percent of the sales tax is collected by the municipal government, while other regional and county services have their own portions.
 The municipal government provides emergency services, water and sewage utilities, street maintenance, parks and recreation, and the municipal court and jail.
 The municipal government has contracted with South County Fire to provide firefighting and emergency medical services since it was formed in 2017 by a merger of the Lynnwood fire department and a county fire district.

-At the federal level, Lynnwood has been part of Washington's 2nd congressional district since 2012, represented by Democrat Rick Larsen.
-Prior to the 2012 redistricting in Washington, Lynnwood was part of the 1st congressional district, represented by Jay Inslee.
-At the state level, the city is part of the 32nd legislative district, which also includes Woodway, western Mountlake Terrace, and Shoreline.
+At the federal level, Lynnwood is part of Washington's 2nd congressional district, which also encompasses western Snohomish County, Island County, Skagit County, and Whatcom County.
+It is represented by Democrat Rick Larsen; prior to the 2012 redistricting in Washington, Lynnwood was part of the 1st congressional district.
+At the state level, the city is part of the 32nd legislative district, which also includes Mountlake Terrace, Shoreline, Woodway, and portions of Edmonds and Seattle.
+Lynnwood was part of the 21st legislative district until 2012.
 Lynnwood is wholly part of the Snohomish County Council's 3rd district, alongside Edmonds and Woodway.